npm/npmo-docs/tutorials/npm-enterprise-with-nexus.md

 1. Select `npm (proxy)` from the repository list.
     * Add unique repository name.
-    * Check the online option ( This will allow repository to accept incoming requests).
+    * Check the online option (This will allow repository to accept incoming requests).
 2. Add remote storage url.
     Enter the url of your private registry.
     E.g *http://your_npme-registry-url/*
 3. Save the changes.

-Here’s a good documentation that explains better about configuring Nexus as npm repository *http://blog.sonatype.com/using-nexus-3-as-your-repository-part-2-npm-packages*
+This blog post provides more detail about configuring Nexus as an npm repository: *http://blog.sonatype.com/using-nexus-3-as-your-repository-part-2-npm-packages*

 **Authentication**

 1. Select *Security->Realms* from the left panel options.
 2. Add `npm Bearer Token Realm` from available realms to active realms and save the changes.

-Here’s the documentation regarding authentication for npm nexus repository *http://www.sonatype.org/nexus/2015/11/19/new-npm-tools-for-your-nexus-repository-manager-tool-box/*.
+This blog post provides more detail about authentication in Nexus for npm repositories: *http://www.sonatype.org/nexus/2015/11/19/new-npm-tools-for-your-nexus-repository-manager-tool-box/*.

 Run `npm config set registry {repository path, likely your npm-proxy-repository-url}`.